vladak/workmon/README.md

 ## Lessons learned

-- so far, with the state of CircruitPython at lest, microcontroller based projects are all about tight loops, e.g. in order to sample button pressed events.
-There are some actions that might shed some time from that loop, e.g. the US-100 distance reading might require up to 0.4 seconds
+- so far, with the state of CircruitPython at least, microcontroller based projects are all about tight loops, e.g. in order to sample button pressed events.
+  - There are some actions that might shed some time from that loop that are not so obvious, e.g. the US-100 distance reading might require up to 0.4 seconds
 - due to the very dynamic nature of the microcontroller ecosystem, the workarounds for various issues are omnipresent
   - I dislike having workarounds in place because such bloat accumulates over time and leads to non seamless upgrades, so I try to contribute to upstream.
 - it is nice to have a friend with a Dremel